In days gone by, when you wanted to change your BIOS you had two choices:

 This tutorial will take you through the steps involved in both updating options, covering each of the following:

 - locating and downloading the latest version of your BIOS code

 - updating your BIOS chip by means of flashing, using both the traditional MS-DOS method and from within Windows.

-An acronym for Basic Input Output System, your system BIOS is often referred to as firmware because it is software that is pre-programmed onto a Read Only Memory (ROM) chip.
+An acronym for Basic Input Output System, your system BIOS is often referred to as firmware because it is software that is per-programmed onto a Read Only Memory (ROM) chip.

-It is responsible for initialising the motherboard hardware and other peripherals, and loading the operating system.
-There are a great many things that are configured and initialised “behind the scenes” before you even see the first flicker on your screen.
+It is responsible for initializing the motherboard hardware and other peripherals, and loading the operating system.
+There are a great many things that are configured and initialized “behind the scenes” before you even see the first flicker on your screen.
 Also, many ongoing functions, such as getting a keystroke from the keyboard, reading and writing disk sectors, and power management are handled by the BIOS.

 The BIOS accomplishes its tasks via a standard library of functions, often referred to as BIOS “calls” or “functions” which the operating system and application software uses to carry out tasks or get information on system resources.
 The BIOS then communicates directly with the hardware to carry out the functions.
 It is in this way that the BIOS insulates the details of a particular hardware implementation from the operating system or application software.